Apsu/virtlab/README.md

 Roles
 ---

 There are several roles tailored to composable sets of functionality.
 Tasks in each role are also individually tagged for more granular filtering.
+These include:

+* chef-client -- Runs chef-client on cluster nodes
+* provision-hosts -- The primary provisioning role.
+Deletes/Builds servers.

 Provisioning
 ---

-The static inventory provided (inventory/hosts) specifies the hostnames and groups but not their IP addresses, and must discover them.
+The static inventory provided specifies the hostnames and groups but not their IP addresses, and must discover them.
 This is currently implemented in the provision-hosts role by first deleting any existing hosts (tag: delete-hosts), then building new ones with the inventory hostnames and registering the public IPv4 addresses for subsequent SSH access (tag: ensure-hosts).
 It is not necessary to delete hosts every time, as the building process is idempotent, discovering host information if they exist.
 Either way, ensure-hosts tags must always be run before any other playbooks.

+Errata
+---

+Some tasks -- mostly chef tooling and chef-related -- are a little terrible to figure out their current state and decide if running them caused a change or not.
+Please try to forgive some of the travesties you'll encounter involving abuse of failed_when, changed_when and friends.